 If you have any further questions regarding your situation we recommend you speak to an immigration professional, the Canadian Immigration Department or your embassy.
 Contact details are provided at the end of this page.

 Can I use an Easy Name Change kit if I am a non-citizen?

+Yes!
 Once you have determined that you will not have any repercussions with Canadian immigration or your country of citizenship, an Easy Name Change kit will be helpful.
-The requirements and process of changing your name with Canadian organisations where you hold an account or membership is the same regardless of your citizenship status.
+The requirements and process of changing your name with Canadian organisations where you hold an account or membership is the same for everyone, regardless of citizenship status.

-Our kits provide the forms you need to change your name, instructions on how to complete the form and help you through the name change process.
-Personalized kits also provide name change requests created in your name and addressed to each of your nominated companies.
-If any of your nominated organisations have a special name change form we also provide it.
-All you need to do is print, sign, add supporting documents where indicated and post.
-If you don’t have access to a printer you should purchase the Premium hard copy kit.
+Our kits provide ready to send emails, letters and company forms for all your nominated companies.
+If you don't have proof of name change we also step you through the application process with Vital Statistics.
+Our kit includes instructions on how to complete each form and help you through the name change process.
+Once you have your legal name change certificate all you need to do is print, sign, add supporting documents where indicated and post.
+If you don’t have access to a printer you should purchase the Premium kit which is printed and posted.

 Booking international flights

 One bit of advice we can provide is to be careful when booking international travel!
 You should only book flights under the name that currently appears in your passport, even if your intention is to change it.
 Complications can arise if your application is delayed or rejected and you have a booking under a name that has never legally been yours.
 Airlines usually re-issue tickets in your new name if you provide a statutory declaration and evidence of your prior name and current name (eg: your old and new passport).
 However, airlines will not let you change the name on your ticket to any name that has not appeared on a previous or current passport.